tamasgoga/SnakeRipoff/README.md

 ## ROADMAP ##
 - **0.8:**
   - Credit myself (bottom right on menu screen);
-  - Actual random place for the snake to start from;
-  - Vicinity food generation;
   - Support multiple (hopefully any) resolutions;
   - ~~TTF: changeText() -> load in same place~~ -- _it already works like that_;
   - Effects when: